agusllanan/dev-exercise-list-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It's a simple List App.
+It's a simple List App, using Clerk, Prisma and Neon as Database

 ## Getting Started